Alejandro Francés

-Alejandro Francés Torrijo (born 1 August 2002) is a Spanish professional footballer who plays as a central defender for La Liga club Girona.
+Alejandro Francés Torrijo (born 1 August 2002) is a Spanish professional footballer who plays as a central defender for Segunda División club Girona.

 Club career

+Zaragoza

 Francés was born in Zaragoza, Aragon, and was a Real Zaragoza youth graduate.
 On 17 December 2019, before even having appeared for the B-side, he made his made his first team debut by starting in a 1–0 away win against UD Socuéllamos, for the season's Copa del Rey; along with fellow debutant Andrés Borge, both became the first players of the 21st century to appear for the club.

 Francés made his professional debut on 21 January 2020, coming on as a late substitute for Pichu Atienza in a 3–1 home win over RCD Mallorca, also for the national cup.
 Five days later, he first appeared with the B-team by starting in a 1–2 Tercera División home loss against SD Tarazona.

 Francés made his Segunda División on 16 June 2020, starting in a 3–1 away win against CD Lugo.
 On 20 August, he renewed his contract until 2024.
 The following February, he was given a permanent first team place and received the number 6 jersey.

+Girona

 On 26 July 2024, Francés signed a five-year contract with La Liga side Girona FC.